Updated on 2024-07-01 GMT+08:00

 • Manual: Manually enable a masking task and execute it based on masking rules.

-• Hourly: A data masking task is executed every several hours.
+• Hourly: Execute a data masking task every several hours.

-• Daily: A data masking task is executed at a specified time every day.
+• Daily: Execute a data masking task at a specified time every day.

-• Weekly: A data masking task is executed at a specified time every week.
+• Weekly: Execute a data masking task at a specified time every week.

-• Monthly: A data masking task is executed at a specified time on a specified day every month.
+• Monthly: Execute a data masking task at a specified time on a specified day every month.

-If you need to execute a data masking task on the 31st day of each month and the month has fewer than 31 days, the system automatically executes the task on the last day of the month.
+If you want to execute a data masking task on the 31st day of each month, the system automatically executes the task on the last day of every month.

 9. Click Next.